NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 ## **Phishing links**

 These can be in the form of links sent through Email, Discord, Twitter ([example phish attempt](https://twitter.com/BelloneLeandro/status/1542469086491418626?s=20&t=VIuuyw8K9Um6uDpZRDJH8Q)) and typically take you to a malicious website, which can either be a clone or a legitimate website which asks for information such as passwords or seed phrases or a website with malicious code that can deliver a virus to your computer / phone.

-To reduce the chances of this happening to you requires mindset and following best practices.

 ## **Malicious files**